srvrco/getssl/dns_scripts/00GoDaddy-README.txt

    DNS_DEL_COMMAND="/usr/share/getssl/dns_scripts/dns_del_godaddy"
    # The API key for your account/this domain
    export GODADDY_KEY="..."
 GODADDY_SECRET="..."
+   # The base domain name(s) in which the challege records are stored
+   # E.g. if www.example.net is in the example.net zone:
+   export GODADDY_BASE="example.com example.net"

  4) Set any other options that you wish (per the standard directions.)
 Use the test CA to make sure that